ABOUT THE BLOG

 There used to be 3 female travellers, 3 freaks, 3 generations, 3 characters and now there are 2…

-Embark a time machine with us to go on a journey through over 40 countries on 4 continents.
+Embark a time machine with us to go on a journey through almost 50 countries on 4 continents.

 Welcome to our blog Curly Trips, that is Mother and Daughter’s common project.
 If you are here it means that, like us, you love travelling and together with us you want to discover the world of the past and present.